 Your home and your wellbeing: how to achieve a work-life balance while working from home

-Since the outbreak of the coronavirus pandemic, there’s been a significant change in how people have worked.
+When the pandemic began, it was also the start of a significant change in how people work.
 In 2020, the Office for National Statistics confirmed 25.
 9% of the UK population were working from home.
-This was a rise of more than 200% from 2019, when just 12.4% of the country did the same.
+This was an increase from 2019, when just 12.4% of the country did the same.

-If you’re someone who’s worried about balancing how they work with life at home, we’ve got you covered.
-This handy guide will walk you through what you need to do to ensure you’re making the most of this new form of 9-to-5.
+If you’re someone who’d like advice about balancing how they work with life at home, we’ve got you covered.
+This handy guide will walk you through what you need to do to ensure you’re making the most of working outside the office.

 - Changing attitudes and behaviours to work-life balance